bathulababu/OIBSIP/README.md

-✨ Welcome to my repo on Python_development.
+✨ Welcome to my repo on python_development.

-✨ Here I will be posting all my projects on Python_development.
+✨ Here I will be posting all my projects on python_development.